 Parameter Description Get IP From Select DHCP to automatically obtain an IP address.
 Select Static to manually configure the IP address settings.
-BOOTP allows the switch to get an IP configuration using the BOOTP protocol.
 IP Address If Static is selected, enter the IP address of the switch.
-If DHCP or BOOTP is selected, the automatically obtained IP address will be displayed.
+If DHCP is selected, the automatically obtained IP address will be displayed.
 Mask If Static is selected, enter the IP address of the switch.
-If DHCP or BOOTP is selected, the automatically obtained network mask will be displayed.
+If DHCP is selected, the automatically obtained network mask will be displayed.
 Gateway If Static is selected, enter the IP address of the switch.
-If DHCP or BOOTP is selected, the automatically obtained gateway will be displayed.
+If DHCP is selected, the automatically obtained gateway will be displayed.
 DHCP retry Time If DHCP is selected, enter the number of times to retry obtaining an IP address.